fleschutz/PowerShell/Docs/upgrade-ubuntu.md

 	}

 	""
-	"👉 Step 3/4: Remove obsolete kernel modules"
+	"⏳ (3/4) Remove obsolete kernel modules"
-	$Confirm = read-host "Enter <yes> to perform this step (otherwise it will be skipped)" if ($Confirm -eq "yes") {
+	$Confirm = Read-Host "Enter <yes> to perform this step (otherwise it will be skipped)" if ($Confirm -eq "yes") {
 		sudo apt --purge autoremove
 	}

 	""
-	"👉 Step 4/4: Upgrade Ubuntu & reboot"
+	"⏳ (4/4) Upgrade Ubuntu & reboot"
-	$Confirm = read-host "Enter <LTS> to upgrade to latest LTS release, <latest> to upgrade to latest Ubuntu release (otherwise this step will be skipped)" if ($Confirm -eq "LTS") {
+	$Confirm = Read-Host "Enter <LTS> to upgrade to latest LTS release, <latest> to upgrade to latest Ubuntu release (otherwise this step will be skipped)" if ($Confirm -eq "LTS") {
 		sudo do-release-upgrade
 		sudo reboot